bbaryn/dna-tech-task/README.md

 * Run using Docker Compose [**Recommended Method**]
   1. Run `npm install`
-  2. Copy the contents of `.env.development` to an `.env` file using `cp .env.development .env` and complete with data
+  2. Copy the contents of `.env.example` to an `.env` file using `cp .env.example .env` and complete with data
   3. Run `docker-compose up -d`

 * Install Without Docker [**2nd Method**]